kaustav202/RealTime-TwitterDataAnalysis/README.md

 # RealTime-TwitterDataAnalysis
-Collect and process real time twitter data to analyse popularity of tweets with specific keywords or hashtags , generate twitter networks and map tweets and trends geographically.
+Collect and process real time twitter data to analyse popularity of tweets with specific keywords or hashtags , visualise imortant metrics , generate twitter networks and map tweets and trends geographically.

 Complete end to end solution to retrieve , processs and store real time twitter data in the database and retrieve them as dataframe for analysis and Display Useful Metrics and infographics.